rloutlaw/JavaSDKDocs/outlawSDKDocs/configure-webapp-sources.md

 }
 ```

 This code uploads a WAR file to the `/site/wwwroot/webapps` directory.
-Tomcat is configured to monitor and
-deploy WAR files placed in this directory by default in App Service.
+Tomcat deploys WAR files placed in this directory by default in App Service.

 ### Deploy a Java application from a local Git repo